priyadarsh99/The-Sparks-Foundation-/README.md

-# The-Sparks-Foundation-
+# Task 1: Prediction Using Supervised ML

+Data Science & Business Analytics Intership By The Sparks Foundation

+Problem: Predict the Percentage of Marks a student obtains on the basis of the No. of hours studied.

 #GRIPAPR2022
-Data Science & Business Analytics Intership
-Task 1: Prediction Using Supervised ML
-Problem: Predict the Percentage of Marks a student obtains on the basis of the No. of hours studied.